-If you do offer them fruit juice or squash, dilute it with water (one part juice to 10 parts water) and serve it alongside a meal to avoid tooth decay.
-It’s also handy to know that after the age of six months, it’s fine to give your child water from the tap without sterilising it first.
+If you do offer them fruit juice or squash, dilute it with water (1 part juice to 10 parts water) and serve it alongside a meal to avoid tooth decay.
+It’s also handy to know that after the age of 6 months, it’s fine to give your child water from the tap without sterilising it first.

 Always make sure that you clean all parts of your baby’s cup thoroughly and pay extra attention to any spouts or valves.

-The NHS and NCT have lots of information about drinks and cups for babies and young children.
+Raising Children has lots of information about healthy drinking habits for babies and young children.